osrf/gazebo_design/physics_params/physics_params.md

 consistent with the parameters in protobuf, the physics Protobuf message can be used as the primary storage data structure for physics engines.
 This will increase performance, since Protobuf is a more efficient storage mechanism.

-Note: Protobuf 3 will release such features as map and Any types, which would be of

 ### Use Case
 Suppose Erwin wants to expose a new Bullet parameter, `academy_awards_won`,